blakeelias/tau2-bench/report/EVALUATION_AND_EXTENSIONS.md

 ## Introduction

 A central goal for AI development is to enable systems that collaborate effectively with humans.
-This report evaluates Grok’s performance on the τ-bench benchmark, which tests how well an AI assistant can help a user reach an acceptable outcome in a domain that requires long episodes with many rounds of dialogue and tool-use.
-I identify flaws with the benchmark, and propose several extensions of the scenarios and metrics to capture a richer assessment of the value the agent brings to the human-AI team.
-I make brief notes on how to improve model performance on both the old and new benchmarks, including both synthetic and human-generated post-training data.
+This report evaluates Grok's performance on the τ-bench benchmark, which tests how well an AI assistant can help a user reach an acceptable outcome in a domain that requires long episodes with many rounds of dialogue and tool-use.

+This evaluation consists of two complementary components:

+1. **Methodological corrections** ([BENCHMARK_FIXES.md](BENCHMARK_FIXES.md)): Before extending the benchmark, I identified and corrected systematic measurement errors in the original τ-bench implementation.
+These fixes ensure accurate baseline measurements by addressing policy ambiguities and evaluation bugs that led to incorrect success/failure assessments.

+2. **Forward-looking extensions** (this document): Building on the corrected baseline, I propose extensions to the benchmark scenarios and metrics to capture a richer assessment of the value an agent brings to human-AI collaboration.
+I also provide notes on improving model performance through synthetic and human-generated post-training data.

 Together, these steps extend τ-bench toward a more realistic measure of human-AI collaboration that navigates ambiguous, latent human preferences, and explores the trade-off between final task success and the efficiency of the communication process.